bilalvis01/bs-material-ui/README.md

 ## Status

-Please note that this package still in very early stage of development.
+This package still in very early stage of development.
 However the folowing bindings with the check marks are available:

 ### components
 - [x] AppBar